 The implementation of the velocity attribute and applyForce method is based on the principles of physics, specifically Newton's laws of motion (Gould, 2013).
 The velocity attribute represents the entity's speed and direction, while the acceleration attribute represents the rate at which the velocity changes.
 The applyForce method applies a force to the entity, which affects its acceleration, and ultimately its velocity.
 This approach allows for the simulation of natural movement, as entities respond to forces applied to them in a realistic manner.

 In conclusion, the concept of steering behaviours and the use of the velocity attribute and applyForce method are key elements in simulating natural movement of virtual entities.
 These principles are based on the laws of physics and have been used in various applications, including the simulation of bird flocks and other collective behaviours.
-The implementation of these principles allows for the creation of more realistic and immersive virtual environments
+The implementation of these principles allows for the creation of more realistic and immersive virtual environments.

 I felt that these small but necessary additions to BaseEntity class created a natural feel to the entities allowing for the flow of the simulation to feel more intuitive.